dlt-hub/dlt/docs/website/docs/general-usage/resource.md

 on_error_continue=true
 ```

-You can sniff the schema from the data, i.e., using `duckdb` to infer the table schema from a `csv` file. `dlt.mark.with_file_import` accepts additional arguments that you can use to pass hints at runtime.
+You can sniff the schema from the data, i.e., using DuckDB to infer the table schema from a CSV file. `dlt.mark.with_file_import` accepts additional arguments that you can use to pass hints at runtime.

 :::note
 * If you do not define any columns, the table will not be created in the destination. `dlt` will still attempt to load data into it, so if you create a fitting table upfront, the load process will succeed.